 Sally’s people group numbers 28,000 souls.
 Many, like Sally, have left their remote mountain valley to find work in larger cities.
-But they still consider this valley their “homeland.”
+But they still consider this valley their homeland.
 It’s inaccessible for months of the year due to weather conditions.

 “Anytime someone comes to faith, it’s a miracle to see the work of God in their life,” Petry shared.
 “But to be able to be part of that, as our team was going through this relational conflict, was a gift from Him.”

 Sally’s story was a reminder to Petry that sometimes a missionary can labor for years before seeing people respond to the gospel.
-It reinforced in her that her team is in the planting years.
-But soon enough, whether it be months or years from now, God is going to bring about a great harvest.
+It reinforced her knowledge that her team is in the planting years.
+But soon enough, whether it be months or years from now, God is going to bring a great harvest.

 “Molly’s perseverance is seen in her razor-sharp focus on getting the gospel to the dark places at the cost of her preferences or strength.
 She lives a rhythm of life that relies on the Holy Spirit’s power to help her to do what she cannot do.”